naninovel/docs/docs/guide/transition-effects.md

 @back Appearance.Custom dissolve:Textures/Spiral
 ```

-Check out the following video for the usage examples:
+Check out the following video for the usage examples.

-[!!HZjey6M2]
+[!!HZjey6M2-PE]

 ### Custom Shader

 It's possible to add a completely custom transition effect via a custom actor [shader](https://docs.unity3d.com/Manual/ShadersOverview.html).

 ::: warn
 The topic requires graphic programming skills in Unity.
-We're not providing any support or tutorials on writing custom shaders.
+We're not providing any support or tutorials on writing custom shaders; consult the [support page](/support/#unity-support) for more information.
 :::

 Create a new shader and assign it to the actors, which are supposed to use your new custom transition effect; see [custom actor shader](/guide/custom-actor-shader.md) guide for more information on how to create and assign custom actor shaders.